flaviuseremia/Mankala/README.md

 # Mankala
 Mankala it's an ancient Egyptian board game.
+It's a 1 vs 1 game or YOU vs the AI.